jwbuurlage/category-theory-programmers/doc/04_products.md

-# Products, co-products and algebraic data types
+# Products, coproducts and algebraic data types

 ## Duality and products of objects